slowjams/LINQ/1-LINQ.md

         select new {
            CategoryID = c.IdCategory,
            CategoryName = c.Name,
-           Product = p.Description   // cannot access `p` any more
+           Product = p.Description   // cannot access `p` any more, and if you think about it, it is like the groupby in SQL, that you cannot access a non aggregated column
         };

 // as long as you use into, it get translated into GroupJoin call,  even when you are not accessing the new temp variable,